hpe-dev-incubator/hpe-dev-portal/content/blog/2021-04-06-managing-multiple-instances-of-python-in-microsoft-windows.md

 Microsoft Windows can select interpreters based on the file extension.
 This should be setup correctly by recent versions of Python 3, but may not be so with old versions of Python 2!
 If you install an old Python 2.7 _after_ a recent Python 3, this may bite you!
-To check if the configuration is correct, run assoc.exe, then ftype.exe, as shown here:
+To check if the configuration is correct, run `assoc.exe`, then `ftype.exe`, as shown here:

 ```bash
 C:\Temp>assoc .py